You’re trying to figure out how to move data from MongoDB into Snowflake. Great! Let's get started.

 Cons of this approach:

-• You maintain the code for each pipeline.
-This can become difficult as scale, and complexity increase, or if the pipeline needs to be changed regularly.
+• You have to maintain the code for each pipeline.
+This can become difficult as scale and complexity increase, or if the pipeline needs to be changed regularly.

 • It can be difficult to maintain consistency across each pipeline if a clearly defined standard doesn't exist for the team to follow.
 Each developer has their own “style” of approaching problems, syntax, etc. This approach requires teams to spend significant time establishing and documenting a quality standard for design, coding, use of frameworks, hooks, and operators, and more to ensure pipelines are well maintained and expectations are clear.